Sierra Valley Preserve

 The Sierra Valley Preserve includes channels of the Middle Fork and offers a rich variety of habitats, including extensive wetland marshes, open water, montane meadows, and upland areas of sagebrush and bitterbrush scrub, dune habitat, spring wildflowers, and native bunchgrasses.
 The upland habitats support a diversity of wildlife such as Pronghorn, American Badger, Coyote, Western Meadowlark, Sage Thrasher, and the Sloat and Doyle deer herds.
 The preserve’s 1,100 acres of seasonal and permanent wetlands and open water provide migratory and breeding habitat for sensitive species like Greater Sandhill Cranes, Black Tern, Redhead, White-faced Ibis, and 200+ pair of Yellow-headed Blackbirds.

 The property conserves a rich Native American and agricultural history.
-With new trails and visitor amenities opening in fall of 2019, the property will offer exceptional opportunities for exploring and experiencing the Preserve’s waterways, ecology, wildlife, and cultural and agricultural heritage.
+With new trails and visitor amenities opening in 2020, the property will offer exceptional opportunities for exploring and experiencing the Preserve’s waterways, ecology, wildlife, and cultural and agricultural heritage.

 Conservation of the Sierra Valley Preserve

 Conservation of the Sierra Valley Preserve has been a multi-year effort.
 In 2003, Feather River Land Trust (FRLT) partnered with The Nature Conservancy and the Sierra Business Council to acquire its first property, a 575-acre parcel in the heart of Sierra Valley owned by rancher Tony Maddalena.
 The Maddalena-Tipton Family continues to lease part of the land for cattle grazing.
 FRLT partnered with The Nature Conservancy and the Northern Sierra Partnership to conserve the 331-acre Smith Ranch (formerly the Fochi Ranch) in 2014, the 1,630-acre Bulson Ranch (recently the Noble Ranch) in 2016, and the 50-acre Marshall property in 2019.

 Conservation of the Sierra Valley Preserve was accomplished with generous funding from the David and Lucile Packard Foundation, The Nature Conservancy, the Community Foundation of Western Nevada, the Resources Legacy Fund, and the Northern Sierra Partnership with support for preliminary conservation work from the Firedoll Foundation, the Mellam Foundation, the Morgan Family Foundation, individual donors, and FRLT members like you.